SolaceHarmony/ZLib.kotlin/README.md

 ---

-> **Based on zlib.net and zlib-1.1.3.
-Credits to Jean-loup Gailly, Mark Adler, and all original contributors, as well as ComponentAce for zlib.net.**
+> Acknowledgment: We recognize the original zlib by Jean‑loup Gailly and Mark Adler, and note that .NET implementations (zlib.net, zlib.managed) were consulted as references during development.